 These buildings include the Rogers Post Office Building and the Lane Hote, which are examples of Colonial Revival styling and Spanish Colonial Revival.

 The Rogers Aquatic Center is a beautiful waterpark open to the public.

-A fun feature is the whirlpool in the ‘Lazy River’ which keeps unsuspecting guests swirling in the river when they’re about to move out.
+It has a whirlpool called the ‘Lazy River,’ which keeps unsuspecting guests swirling in the river when they’re about to move out.

 With over thirty lifeguards on duty throughout the Rogers Aquatic Center, there is no danger to any guests in the water.

-The Center is a great way to cool off in Rogers’s warm summers!
+The center is a great way to cool off in Rogers’ warm summers!

-Open to the public in 1978, the Cavern is not just an important part of nature, but also the people’s history.
+Open to the public since 1978, the cavern has been an essential part of nature and the people’s history.

-The natural freshwater streams flowing through the cave from an underground spring made the War Eagle Cavern an important refuge for people during the Great Depression.
+The natural freshwater streams flowing through the cave from an underground spring made the War Eagle Cavern an essential refuge for people during the Great Depression.

 All kinds of people have inhabited the massive rooms of the cave, but even on its own, it’s a wonder to look at.